 Firearms in Vehicles: It is prohibited to carry a loaded firearm in a vehicle.
 This does not apply to persons with handguns who have a valid Connecticut permit to carry pistols or revolvers.

 Muzzleloaders: During Muzzleloader Deer Seasons, a muzzleloader means a rifle or shotgun, .45 caliber minimum, incapable of firing a self-contained cartridge, using powder and a single projectile loaded separately at the muzzle end.
 Shotgun converters and telescopic sights are legal.
 Restrictions on the use of smoothbore muzzleloaders for hunting small game and waterfowl are the same as those for shotguns.
 Restrictions on the use of muzzleloading rifles for hunting small game are the same as those for rifles, except that on state-owned land, up to a .36 caliber muzzleloading rifle using round ball ammunition only may be used.
-A percussion/in-line muzzleloader with a cap or primer installed, an electronic muzzleloader with a battery installed or a flintlock muzzleloader having powder in the pan is considered a loaded firearm.
+A percussion/in-line muzzleloader with a cap or primer installed, an electronic muzzleloader with a battery connected or a flintlock muzzleloader having powder in the pan is considered a loaded firearm.